We are the County-designated Patients’ Rights advocate for non-residential and outpatient behavioral health services.

 We may not be able to represent people who are unable to verify their alien status.
 We do not sue doctors or other health care professionals.

-We do not represent mental health patients in hospitals or other residential treatment facilities.
+We do not represent behavioral health patients in hospitals or other residential treatment facilities.
 For these problems, call the JFS Patient Advocacy Program at 800-479-2233.

 You can get free, confidential counseling and referrals for mental health and/or alcohol and drug needs.
 Master’s level clinicians can take your call 24 hours a day, 7 days a week, at the County of San Diego Access and Crisis Line (888-724-7240), or go to www.optumhealthsandiego.com.